Michonne: Season 10

 The tenth season has been confirmed to be Michonne's last on the show, with Gurira exiting after a handful of episodes during the first half of the season.

-The tenth season of the series focuses on the group's struggle to survive while under the omnipresent watch of Alpha and the Whisperers.
-In the midseason finale “The World Before”, Michonne meets a man named Virgil (Kevin Carroll), who may hold a vital position in the war against the Whisperers.
+The season focuses on the group's struggle to survive while under the omnipresent watch of Alpha and the Whisperers.
+In the midseason finale “The World Before”, Michonne meets a man named Virgil (Kevin Carroll).
 Michonne agrees to travel with him by boat to an abandoned island to help him find his family, in exchange for weapons the group can use against Alpha.
 Michonne leaves her children behind with Daryl, Carol, and the others, sailing away on a boat.

-Michonne arrives at the naval base with Virgil but finds no weapons, soon realizing it's a trap; before she is able to leave however, Virgil locks her up, and she finds there are other captives on the island.
-Virgil then drugs her, and she experiences hallucinogenic visions of Andrea and Siddiq, and what her life would have been had she sided with Negan and the Saviors.
+Michonne arrives at the naval base with Virgil but finds no weapons, soon realizing it's a trap; however, before she is able to leave, Virgil locks her up, and she finds there are other captives on the island.
+Virgil then drugs her, and she experiences hallucinogenic visions of Andrea and Siddiq, and what her life would have been had she never saved Andrea and met Rick.
 As she comes to, she stabs Virgil, escapes, and frees the others.
 She chases Virgil to a storage room where she finds Rick's boots.
-Later, on a stranded naval ship, she also finds a phone with Rick's name and a drawing of her and Judith etched into it, suggesting that Rick may still be alive.
+On a stranded naval ship where he says he found them, she also finds a phone with a drawing of her and Judith etched into it, suggesting that Rick may still be alive.
 She allows Virgil to live, takes leave of the others and contacts Judith via walkie-talkie to tell of her intent to find Rick.
 Taking two new walker pets fastened in chains, Michonne starts on her journey in the wilderness.
 She later finds two stragglers, a man and woman, who need help catching up to a large group of organized troops marching ahead of them.
 Thinking back on how Rick helped her all those years ago, she decides to help them.
 Michonne disposes of the walker pets and offers her hand to the injured man.
 The three of them then begin walking to catch up to the larger group.